AdamDHines/sptPALM-Analysis/README.md

 Open MATLAB and set the folder to the sptPALM-Analysis folder you just cloned.
 Simply type `start` into the command window and press `Enter` to begin the program.

 ### Run performance
 This code uses [TrackMate](https://imagej.net/plugins/trackmate/) to perform sptPALM, which parallelizes spot detection based on the number of CPU cores.
-This can be computationally heavy if using large image sequenes (>10,000 frames).
+This can be computationally quite slow if using large image sequenes (>10,000 frames).

 ## How to use
 A (sort of) detailed description is provided in the pdf document _sptPALM Analysis Guide_ (currently incomplete) of how to use the code is available [here](https://github.com/AdamDHines/sptPALM-Analysis/blob/master/Documentation/sptPALM%20Analysis%20Guide.pdf) or in the `/Documentation` folder of the cloned repository.